saharkhaled89/Learning-Journal/READ03.md

 ### For all order above we use the git program aversion control system that lets multiple developer work on same cod and you have ahistory
-changes to your file**
+changes to your file

 #### **why we use git?**

-1.To take snapshot of your code at point time
+1.*To take snapshot of your code at point time*

-2.To keep history
+2.*To keep history*

-3.git lable ,called head
+3.*git lable ,called head*

 **FOR MORE INFORMATION**